 2015 UPDATE underway!
 Click here.

 Note: the entire Motel site is in the process of an overhaul - spackling bad copy and patching busted links, retooling the Google Street View images.
-There will be a few problems and missing pages until the second week of June.
-Texas in particular will suffer.
+There will be a few problems and missing pages here and there, but all should be well by the end of 2015.

 Nostalgia for old motels, like most forms of nostalgia, is selective and dishonest.
 We like to imagine a pure world before the soulless hotel chains took over, a landscape of lovely neon, local charm, and individuality.
 No doubt this was the case, occasionally, in the 50s and early 60s, but it was only part of the story.
 Standardization has its benefits.
 Franchise outfits have their rules.
 Every Holiday Inn may feel the same, look the same, but you're reasonably sure there won’t be bugs in the mattress or Norman Bates peeping through a crack in the bathroom tiles.